Skip To Content

 • To know what hospital rules and regulations apply to your conduct as a patient.

-• To present concerns or conflicts about to your care to the Patient Representatives Department or Management staff without fear of compromise to your care or access to care.
+• To present concerns or conflicts about your care to the Patient Representative or management staff without fear of compromise to your care or access to care.

 • Neonatal, child, adolescent and geriatric patients have the additional right to expect that the hospital have a process in place to review and evaluate special needs and wishes of your respective group.

-• Information about protective services can be obtained through the Case Management Department.
+• Information about protective services can be obtained through the Care Management Department.

 • To obtain consultation with another physician.